wmorgan85/advent_of_code_2024/README.md

-# Advent of Code 20235
+# Advent of Code 2024

-Something intersting goes here...
+Something interesting goes here...

+The tests folder is for global tests only